 In a word: experience — both as it relates to the expertise we’ve amassed over the years and the way we interact with our customers every day.
 Thrasher is a family-owned, family-run business that has been providing foundation repair solutions for more than 40 years.
 Over that time, we’ve grown from a single-person business operating out of a basement to a thriving enterprise of more than 200 employees providing foundation repair solutions to homeowners across three states.

-We’re a member and sister company (link to info on history page) to the Supportworks network — a group of more than 130 contractors across the United States and Canada that is committed to redefining the industry by proving that more is possible when it comes to the homeowner-contractor experience.
+We’re a member and sister company to the Supportworks network — a group of more than 130 contractors across the United States and Canada that is committed to redefining the industry by proving that more is possible when it comes to the homeowner-contractor experience.
 Honesty.
 Transparency.
 Courtesy.
 Respect.
 These are the values that drive us, from the person who first takes your call to the person who shakes your hand when the job is completed to your satisfaction.

 Foundation problems can show up in a variety of ways.
 They can appear as a cracked block basement wall, or maybe a poured concrete wall that’s tipping in from the top.
 They can also appear as sagging or bouncy floors as a crawl space settles beneath them.
 Even seemingly unrelated issues like a gapping ceiling or sticking windows or doors can be evidence of a settling foundation.
 And even if they haven’t begun to fail, your foundation walls could be in need of stabilization to prevent them from cracking and bowing in the future.
 In fact, if a neighbor has had a foundation repaired, it’s a good bet the same soil that caused that issue could cause problems for you.
 The point is, you’ll never know until you have an expert inspect your home and find out.